 It is our hope that through this research, the Australian sector gets to know key cultural leaders from the ASEAN region, people-to-people connections develop, and more exchange and collaborations occur with Southeast Asia.

-In 2025, our research has taken us to Bangkok, Chiang Mai and Chiang Dao in Thailand; to Kuala Lumpur, Ipoh and Penang in Malaysia; and to Jakarta, Yogyakarta and Makassar in Indonesia.
+In 2025, our research took us to Bangkok, Chiang Mai and Chiang Dao in Thailand; to Kuala Lumpur, Ipoh and Penang in Malaysia; and to Jakarta, Yogyakarta and Makassar in Indonesia.

 We continue our research in 2026.

-We are introducing inspiring people we meet along the way via an #ASEANsuperconnectors series on our instagram, facebook and linkedin
+Read about inspiring people we meet along the way via an #ASEANsuperconnectors series on our instagram, facebook and linkedin